 Progress-M1 01M similar

-The modified Progress-M1 is a unmanned cargo spacecraft based on the Progress-M1.
+The modified Progress-M1 is a uncrewed cargo spacecraft based on the Progress-M1.
 In the new version, the Argon-16 computer (introduced on Soyuz-T back in the 1970s) is replaced by the new TsVM-101 computer.
 The latter is a much more capable computer, is almost 10 times lighter (8.3 kg vs. 70 kg) and much smaller.
 The analogue telemetry system is also replaced by a smaller digital telemetry system called MBITS.